-The Central Board of Secondary Education (CBSE) has released the Class 12 results on May 2.
-Around 13 lakh students appeared for the Class 12 examination.
-The overall pass percentage of the students is 83.4%, which is a slight increase compared to CBSE 2018 result.
-The pass percentage has been improved for Class 12 and girls outperformed boys.
-According to the official sources, thousands of students have got a compartment in Class 12.
+The Central Board of Secondary Education (CBSE) has released the Class 10 exam result and Class 12 exam result.
+Around 31 lakh students appeared for the annual academic examination.
+The official sources suggest that thousands of students have got a compartment in the examination.
 Here are some tips that students shouldn't miss regarding CBSE compartment examination.

 What Is The Compartment Exam?